Visual Arts Building 117 ~ 260-481-6709

 Second Year Foundation Portfolio Review Checkpoint

-At the end of sophmore year, or upon completion of all first and second year Art and Design foundation studio courses, students will submit their portfolio for review.
-Student portfolios should consist of work from the first and second year foundation studio classes, including at least one piece of work from each class.
+At the end of sophomore year, or upon completion of all second year Art and Design foundation studio courses, students will submit their Second Year portfolio for review.
+Student portfolios should consist of work from the second year foundation studio classes.
 Work from outside of these classes will not be accepted for consideration, therefore careful storage and documentation of student work is essential for success.
 Detailed information is available from the Department of Art and Design, and is sent to eligible students each semester.

 Advanced Studio Courses: Credits 18